RichardAPena/Mystic/README.md

  - Psychic Focus
     > Does nothing
  - Coordinated Movement
-    > Working as intended
+    > Works as intended
  - Commander's Sight
-    > Working as intended (?)
+    > Works as intended
  - Command to Strike
-    > Should work, it's almost identical to Commanders_strike_D8
+    > Works as intended
  - Strategic Mind
     > Does nothing
  - Overwhelming Attack
-    > Should work, it's basically an AoE version of Command to Strike
+    > Works as intended

 Mantle of Courage
  - Incite Courage
-    > Should work as intended
+    > Works as intended
  - Aura of Victory
     > Does nothing
  - Pillar of Confidence
-    > Should work as intended
+    > Works as intended

 Mantle of Fear
  - Incite Fear
-    > Doesnt break on no sight, but otherwise should work
+    > Frightened persists even after losing concentration?
  - Unsettling Aura
-    > Should work as intended
+    > Works as intended
  - Incite Panic
-    > Should work as intended
+    > Works as intended

 Mantle of Fury
  - Incite Fury
-    > Should work as intended
+    > Works as intended
  - Mindless Charge
-    > Should work as intended
+    > Works as intended
  - Aura of Bloodletting
-    > Should work as intended
+    > Works as intended
  - Overwhelming Fury
     > Does nothing